open-telemetry/opentelemetry-java/docs/common-github-actions-practices.md

 Here's an example of doing this with the above `misspell-check` workflow:

 ```
-  file-check:
+  misspell-check:
-    # release branches are excluded to avoid unnecessary maintenance when
+    # release branches are excluded to avoid unnecessary maintenance if new misspellings are
-    # new misspellings are added to the misspell dictionary
+    # added to the misspell dictionary
     if: ${{ !startsWith(github.ref_name, 'v') }}
     runs-on: ubuntu-latest
     steps: